-Without limiting the obligations of the parties under any other confidentiality agreement or covenant between them, except as required otherwise by any applicable law, regulation or order, as advised in writing by independent outside counsel; neither party shall disclose the terms of this Agreement or any exhibit or schedule hereto to any person other than its Affiliates, employees, lenders, counsel, accountants or prospective purchasers/assignees of any rights under this Agreement, in each case who have a need to know such information, without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed.
+Without limiting the obligations of the parties under any other confidentiality agreement or covenant between them, and except as required otherwise by any applicable law, regulation or order, as advised in writing by independent outside counsel; neither party nor Catalytica shall disclose the terms of this Agreement or any of the Operative Agreements or in the case of CCSI and Catalytica, any terms of the XONON Agreements to any person without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed, provided that a party may disclose such terms without consent to its Affiliates, employees, lenders, counsel, accountants or prospective purchasers/assignees of any rights under this Agreement or any Operative Agreement, in each case who have a need to know such information and who are bound by conditions of confidentiality and non-use with respect to such terms which are at least as restrictive as those set forth herein.
+In the event a party or its affiliates is required to disclose the terms of this Agreement, the Operative Agreement, or the XONON Agreement by applicable law, regulation or order as herein provided, the disclosing party agrees to advise the other of such proposed disclosure and in making such disclosure, such steps shall be taken as may be reasonably available to limit the scope of disclosure, including obtaining a protective order or filing a confidential treatment request.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the date and the year first above written.